 Newly arrived international students can be assisted in their academic and daily life by Japanese students who are assigned as personal tutors.
-The role of tutors is mainly to aid foreign students in Japanese and everyday life "guidance" (campus guide, help with applications, shopping, and apartment searching).
-International students are encouraged to make constructive use of this system to get used to Japanese life at the university.
+The role of tutors is mainly to aid foreign students in Japanese and everyday life "guidance" (campus guide, help applications, shopping, and apartment students searching).
+International encouraged to make constructive use of this system to get used to Japanese life at the university.